nohren/Sprinkletron/README.md

 [N-Channel Power MOSFET](https://www.amazon.com/dp/B08ZKYXN2M?ref=ppx_yo2ov_dt_b_fed_asin_title) - The MOSFET when it recieves 3.3v HIGH signal from the ESP32 will complete the pump circuit to ground allowing the pump to run.
 The MOSFET is used to switch the pump on and off.

 [Schottky Diode](https://www.amazon.com/dp/B0C1V6Y8ND?ref=ppx_yo2ov_dt_b_fed_asin_title) - A diode that is used to protect the MOSFET from back EMF when the pump is turned off.
 The cathode of the diode is connected to the +3.3V supply and the anode is connected to the pump negative terminal.

+RAINBIRD GPH HEADS:
+If you want to use these heads, just realize you may need two power sources as they cause the pump to draw more current causing MCU brownout if both are connected to the same 3v3 rail.
+Instead connect your MCU to power using the usb power input and connect the pump to a separate 3.3V power supply.
+Also it can help to add a large capacitor across the pump terminals to smooth out current spikes.

 ## Wiring